-A typical lesson is 30 minutes long and occurs once per week.
-Older and/or more advanced students may opt instead for 45 or 60 minute lessons if they prefer.
+A typical lesson is 30 minutes long, once per week.
+Older or more advanced students may opt instead for 45 or 60 minute lessons if they prefer.

 What qualifications do your instructors have?

-Many of our instructors have completed their education through the Royal Conservatory of Music, have received university level education in music, or have spent many years as touring or studio musicians and have now settled into a teaching role.
-Regardless of what you’re looking for, we have the right instructor for your needs!
+Many of our instructors have completed their education through the Royal Conservatory of Music, or have received university level education in music.
+Several have spent many years as touring or studio musicians and have now settled into a teaching role.
+Regardless of what you’re looking for, we have the right instructor for you!

 What happens in a typical music lesson?

-Lessons at Studio Nine are often customized to the needs or wants of the student in a variety of ways.
+Lessons at Studio Nine are often customized to the needs or wants of the student.
 Many lessons will begin with a brief review of the previous lesson’s material and warm-up exercises, followed by a new lesson covering theory, repertoire, musicianship, or a combination of these topics.
 Instructors may assign a home practice schedule so students can get the most of their upcoming lessons.

 How long will it take me/my child to play my/their instrument competently?

-The amount of time a student takes to be able to competently play their instrument depends on a number of factors – most importantly, how often the instrument is practiced.
-The more you practice, the faster you’ll learn the instrument!
+The amount of time a student takes to be able to competently play their instrument depends on a number of factors.
+Most importantly, how often the instrument is practiced.
+The more you practice, the faster you’ll learn!

 What if my child or I don’t get along with the instructor?

-If you feel the instructor is not the best match for you or your child, please inform our front desk staff and we will be happy to transfer you to an alternate instructor.
+If you feel the instructor is not the best match for you or your child, please inform our front desk staff.
+We are always happy to transfer you to a different instructor.
 We understand that not every match is perfect the first time around.
 For that reason, we have a variety of teachers, and one that will fit you and your child’s needs!